Your dog is an important and loved part of your family. Sometimes this family member can make having a beautiful lawn a challenge.

 Additional factors that can affect the severity of the urine damage caused to your lawn:

 - The biggest factor is the type and amount of fertilizer applied in the last 12 months.
 Dog urine spots will get worse after fertilizing.

 - Size of the lawn.
 Small lawns are exposed to a higher concentration of urea than a bigger lawn.

 - Age of the lawn.
-New sod is basically a rug laying over the soil for the first few months and needs time to establish a deep healthy root system that is protected from dog urine.
+New sod is a rug laying over the soil for the first few months and needs time to establish a deep healthy root system that is protected from dog urine.

 - The heat of summer.
 Dog urine spots can get worse in Summer and seem to improve in the cooler months of Spring and Fall.
-Excess urea blocks the lawn's ability to absorb moisture and the heat of Summer can accelerate the dehydration.
+Excess urea blocks the lawn's ability to absorb moisture and the heat of Summer can accelerate dehydration.

 - Simple and easy to apply.

 - Repairs and enhances the Nitrogen Cycle in your soil.